 - a ticket and a fine, and

-- one point on the motorist’s DMV driving record.
+- one point on your DMV driving record.

-If a driver of a vehicle receives a certain number of points within a 1-, 2- or 3-year period, then the Department can:
+If you receive a certain number of points within a 1-, 2- or 3-year period, then the Department can:

-Our criminal defense and personal injury attorneys will explain the following in this article:
+Our California car accident attorneys will explain the following in this article:

 - 1. Is it illegal to fail to yield when making a left or U-turn?